jamesshore/livestream/README.md

 (Previous episodes may be helpful.
 You can find them [here](https://www.jamesshore.com/v2/projects/lunch-and-learn).)

-The Log class we're building is high-level infrastructure.
-High-level infrastructure is just like normal infrastructure, except that it uses infrastructure wrappers we've already written rather than talking directly to the outside world.
-Specifically, we can build it out of `Clock` and `CommandLine`.

-Because Log is high-level infrastructure, we don't need the lots of [focused integration tests](http://www.jamesshore.com/v2/projects/lunch-and-learn/application-infrastructure) like we have before.
-Instead, we can focus our efforts on the logic.

-As with any Nullable Infrastructure Wrapper, Log needs to have convenience methods to make testing easier, such as `trackOutput()`, which will let our tests see what has been written to the log.
-It's tempting to just return the value of `CommandLine.trackOutput()`, but Log is more powerful and easier to use if we write a new tracker that's custom-built for its needs.

-Other than that, it's just a matter of building Log to work the way we want.
+This week, we're building a new piece of low-level infrastructure.
+It doesn't have any use on its own, but in the future, we'll use it to build a high-level ROT-13 service client.

+There are two main aspects to this challenge:

+1) HttpClient is low-level infrastructure, so we need to write focused integration tests to make sure it can talk to a real server.
+This will require us to write a simple [Spy Server](https://www.jamesshore.com/v2/blog/2018/testing-without-mocks#spy-server).
+You could also use a tool such as [Nock](https://github.com/nock/nock) or [WireMock](http://wiremock.org/), but a simple purpose-built Spy Server is only a few dozen lines of code.

+2) Using services can involve complicated series of calls.
+We need to write our null HttpClient to support sophisticated [Configurable Responses](https://www.jamesshore.com/v2/blog/2018/testing-without-mocks#configurable-responses).
+Specifically, we need to support multiple endpoints, each with multiple different responses.

+	To do so, our `responses` variable will be an object, which, in JavaScript, is a set of name-value pairs.
+The names will correspond to endpoints and the values will be arrays of responses.
+Each time the null client receives a request, it will shift the next response from the front of the array.

-Tune in on August 11th at noon Pacific to see how I apply these ideas.
+Tune in on August 25th at noon Pacific to see how I apply these ideas.
 For details, go to the [Lunch & Learn home page](https://www.jamesshore.com/v2/projects/lunch-and-learn).
-Starting August 12th, a video with my solution will be archived on that page.
+Starting August 26th, a video with my solution will be archived on that page.

 Running the Code